bhiggi01/Brian_Portfolio/README.md

         * Identify relationships between columns.
       **Summary Statistics for Batches:**
         * Calculate summary statistics for each batch, including maximum, minimum, mean, median, and standard deviation of pH.
-Determine the initial and final pH values for each batch.
+        * Determine the initial and final pH values for each batch.
-Calculate the duration of each batch.
+        * Calculate the duration of each batch.
-Controlling DO Attribute Analysis:
+      **Controlling DO Attribute Analysis:**
-Investigate how the Controlling DO attribute changes over time.
+        * Investigate how the Controlling DO attribute changes over time.
-Determine the number of times it changes during each batch.
+        * Determine the number of times it changes during each batch.
-Time Series Analysis:
+      **Time Series Analysis:**
-Create time series plots for key attributes such as pH, Biomass, Titre, and Controlling DO.
+        * Create time series plots for key attributes such as pH, Biomass, Titre, and Controlling DO.
-Effect of Batch Number and Media Batch on Titre:
+      **Effect of Batch Number and Media Batch on Titre:**
-Visualize the impact of Batch number and Media Batch on Titre.
+        * Visualize the impact of Batch number and Media Batch on Titre.
-Provide a discussion of the observed effects.
+        * Provide a discussion of the observed effects.
-Advanced Data Visualization:
+      **Advanced-Data Visualization:**
-Extend the time series plot of Controlling DO to create an animated representation.
+        * Extend the time series plot of Controlling DO to create an animated representation.
-Ensure a high frame rate and sufficient duration for the animation.
+        * Ensure a high frame rate and sufficient duration for the animation.
-Statistical Modeling:
+      **Statistical Modeling:**
-Use appropriate modeling techniques to analyze the relationship between Titre and other variables.
+        * Use appropriate modeling techniques to analyze the relationship between Titre and other variables.
-Clearly state any variables that impact Titre.
+        * Clearly state any variables that impact Titre.

 <table style"border-collapse: collapse;">